BlameTroi/PureBasic-ftplugin-vim9/README.md

+ARCHIVED September 2025.

+This is usable at this point but I've switched to the plugin free Helix editor.
+The real solution to the problems this plugin tries to solve is at minimum a TreeSitter grammar for PureBasic and with luck an LSP.

 # PureBasic Filetype Plugin for Vim

 This is an early (and as yet incomplete) filetype plugin for the [PureBasic](https://www.purebasic.com/) programming language.